jsuper/aerith/README.md

 # About this project

-This project the the corrected revision about https://java.net/projects/aerith.
+This project is the corrected revision about [aerith](https://java.net/projects/aerith).
 Every copyrights blong to the authors of that project.

 I have fixed all compilation errors with [jogl 2.x](https://jogamp.org/jogl/www/)